-The phrase "agency that provides support services to victims of crime" was added by the VRS 2018 Amendment Act which commenced on 14 January 2019.
-There is no definition of the phrase included in the VRS Act, but we understand that it includes community legal centres, counselling services, refuges and other non-government agencies.
+The phrase "agency that provides support services to victims of crime" was added by an amendment which commenced on 14 January 2019.
+There is no definition included in the VRS Act, but we understand that it includes community legal centres, counselling services, refuges and other non-government agencies.